Hostile Takeover

 N shook his head.
 “No. I’m not abandoning V.”

-“What is she, your girlfriend?”
+“What is she — your girlfriend?”

 N paused, blushing, and the hesitation made him an easy target.
 More hits, more regeneration.

 “Is your kind even capable of love, of loyalty?”
-A careless toss of their hand sent five crates flying at N at once – he sliced them in half with lasers.
-“What a showing from the menacing sky demons – no, you’re hardly a demon, are you?
+A careless toss of the hand sent five crates flying at N at once — he sliced them in half with lasers.
+“What a showing from the menacing sky demons — no, you’re hardly a demon, are you?
 More like a pathetic dog, a snarling puppy.”

 N set his face in a determined frown, and focused on trying to take down one of the soldier drones.
 The crates were getting thinner, now.